WELCOME TO TOM STARK’S WEBSITE

 FORMULA OF AGREEMENT (with the Evangelical Lutheran Church in America,

-the Presbyterian Church USA, and the United Church of Christ) An Overture to
+the Presbyterian Church USA, and the United Church of Christ) An Overture

-United Church of Christ, from the South Grand Rapids Classis, 22 pages
+the United Church of Christ, from the South Grand Rapids Classis, 22 pages

-- THE REFORMED CHURCH IN AMERICA’S "FOURTH OFFICE"
+- THE REFORMED CHURCH IN AMERICA’S "FOURTH

-(Professor of Theology) - An
+OFFICE" (Professor of Theology) - An

 overture to the General Synod of l992 from the South Grand Rapids